 But for those wanting to say goodbye to dieting, what can you expect if you give up dieting?
 If you were originally a heavier person and you’ve been maintaining a lower weight than your natural body weight…yes, you might gain weight once you start to eat more intuitively.
 If you’ve been suppressing your natural hunger cues for a long time, you’ve sent your body a message: there is not enough food available in your environment.
 Your body responds by becoming very efficient at storing energy – i.e., hanging onto fat.
 This is also why dieting often yields fast weight loss results initially, but then slow down and eventually stop (and then reverse) the longer the diet continues.
 It’s just your body trying to save your life in a perceived famine.

-If you’re one of those folks who gains weight, you’ll likely have some self-acceptance homework to do.
-I’ve talked recently about how this isn’t easy, but totally worth it.
+If you’re one of those folks who gains weight, you’ll likely have some body acceptance homework to do to feel even a little okay about this.
+I’ve talked recently about how this isn’t easy, but is totally worth it.
 While you might have heard a lot of kudos for your weight loss – the ubiquitous “You look great, did you lose weight?” – unfortunately, the way society currently operates, you won’t hear the opposite: “Omigod, you look amazing, did you gain weight??”
 On one hand, this kind of sucks!
 On the other, you realize quickly that relying on the opinions of others for your self-esteem is a no-win game.

 Sometimes the only critic you have to contend with is the person looking back at you in the mirror.
-That can be even harder to deal with than facing the opinions of others.
-For me, learning to accept my body started with first being able to see the beauty of other fat bodies.
+For me, learning to accept my body started with first being able to see other fat bodies with kind eyes.
 I poured over fat fashion blogs in awe – these women look fantastic, why did I see fat as ugly for so long??
 I stopped seeing weight as a measure of my self-worth.
 I also decided to focus on what my body could do for me rather than what it looked like.
-I am lucky to be able to walk long distances, use a hula hoop, swim, lift weights, ride a bike and dance in my living room, so I focused on celebrating that instead of what shape my body was.
-I focused on my behaviors – eating healthfully (and enjoyably) and engaging in movement I loved.
-Working at appreciating my body was a worthy endeavor that eventually paid off – I’m much more at peace now with myself than I ever was on a diet.
+I focused on my behaviors – eating healthfully (and enjoyably) and engaging in movement I liked.
+Working at appreciating my body was a worthy endeavor — and one that requires some ongoing maintenance -– I’m much more at peace now with myself than I was on a restrictive diet.